albertjan/PipeToCom/README.md

 NP2COMS is a windows service that reads n config files like above and creates as many named-pipe serialport connections as you want.
-Or atleast it will do in the future sofar it's not yet working :)

 Enjoy,